kilowhat/kilowhat.net/_extensions/wordpress.md

 ### The installation wizard is stuck

-If you constantly receive "Flarum is already connected with Wordpress" or "We could not authenticate with the given credentials".
+If you constantly receive "Flarum is already connected with WordPress" or "We could not authenticate with the given credentials".

-Double-check the URL, username and password that you entered in the wizard.
+Double-check the URL, username and password that you typed in the wizard.

 If you previously ran the wizard and that an error happened, it's possible the setup is blocked in a half-finished configuration.

 To run the wizard again:

-- Delete the "Wordpress URL" setting in Flarum
+- Delete the "WordPress URL" setting in Flarum
-- Delete the "Flarum API key" setting in Wordpress
+- Delete the "Flarum API key" setting in WordPress

 And refresh the Flarum admin dashboard.
 The wizard should be available again.

 ### Health check

-When you open the Wordpress tab in the Flarum admin dashboard, the health check will run.
+When you open the WordPress tab in the Flarum admin dashboard, the health check will run.

-The checks includes:
+The checks include:

 - Common Flarum URL misconfiguration
-- Access to the Wordpress API
+- Access to the WordPress API
-- Disparities between the values entered in Wordpress vs Flarum
+- Disparities between the values entered in WordPress vs Flarum
 - Verify all required Flarum extensions are enabled
 - Check that the tags and users referenced in the settings exist